onelocalorg/ONE-mobile/README.md

 2. Run the build as above, except use `playstore` instead of `testflight`.
 3. On the Google Developer Console, create a new release and copy this file into the page:
    `android/app/build/outputs/bundle/release/app-release.abb`.

+# Troubleshooting

+Build hanging at the very beginning?
+Run `npx react-native clean`, also creating a new Simulator.
+These are the two things that seemed to help me.